awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-linux-client.md

 **Note**
 In versions 3\.0\.0 through 3\.1\.4, if you specify a custom proxy server, a "No network" error might appear when you attempt to log in to your WorkSpace\.
 If you want to use a custom proxy server with the Linux client, we recommend upgrading to version 3\.1\.5\.
 If you can't upgrade, you can work around the issue by using the default operating system proxy server instead of specifying a custom proxy server in the Linux client\.

-1. In the Amazon WorkSpaces client application, go to **Settings**, **Manage Proxy Server**\.
+1. In the Workspaces client application, go to **Settings**, **Manage Proxy Server**\.

 1. In the **Set Proxy** dialog box, select **Use proxy server**, enter the proxy server URL or IP address and the port, and choose **Save**\.

 ## Command Shortcuts<a name="linux_shortcuts"></a>

-The Amazon WorkSpaces Linux client supports the following command shortcuts:
+The Workspaces Linux client supports the following command shortcuts:
 + Ctrl\+Alt\+Enter—Toggle full screen display

 ## Clipboard Redirection<a name="linux_clipboard"></a>